 - Wounds from flying debris

-One of the safest ways to enjoy the 4th of July sparkles is leaving the firework show to the pros, but if you must indulge in your own display, safe fireworks at home can be mastered when you follow a few simple firework safety tips:
+One of the safest ways to enjoy the 4th of July sparkles is by leaving the firework show to the pros, but if you must indulge in your own display, safe fireworks at home can be mastered when you follow a few simple firework safety tips:

 - Always check with your city or township for laws and regulations